 Common Problems and How to Deal with Them

 On the downside, the Banner Riflescope’s windage and elevation turrets, while functional, are far from ideal.
 They aren’t marked, and they feel a little slippery to the touch.
-They can work in a pinch, but I would heavily recommend tuning them up if possible, plus spending some time getting used to them before taking the scope into the field.
+After extensive testing, I faced challenges with quickly returning to a zero point after making adjustments due to the lack of markings.
+To compensate, I needed to carefully track each click to return back to my original setting.
+I would heavily recommend spending some time getting used to them before taking the scope into the field.

 This is an inevitable downside, in my opinion, given the overall affordability of the scope.
 It’s one of the most cost-effective optics for 3-9×40 rifle users overall, so it could still work as a scope for a new hunter or a replacement to stand-in for a better model while you save up some cash.